oconnor663/bao/docs/spec.md

 ## Outboard Encoding Format

-The outboard encoding format is the same as above (the "combined" encoding format), except that all the chunks are omitted.
+The outboard encoding format is the same as the combined encoding format, except that all the chunks are omitted.
 Whenever the decoder would read a chunk, it instead reads the corresponding offset from the original input file.
 This is intended for situations where the benefit of retaining the unmodified input file is worth the complexity of reading two separate files.

 ## Slicing Format

-The slicing format is very similar to the enconding format above.
+The slicing format is very similar to the combined enconding format above.
 The only difference is that chunks and parent nodes that wouldn't be encountered in a given traversal are omitted.
 For example, if we slice the tree above starting at input byte 4096 (the beginning of the second chunk), and request any count of bytes less than or equal to 4096 (up to the end of that chunk), the resulting slice will be this: